w3f/polkadot-wiki/docs/learn/how-to/parity-signer-restore-account.md

 ### What can I do next?

-You can add your Parity Signer account to the Polkadot browser extension to use it with [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts).
+You can add your Parity Signer account to the Polkadot Developer Signer to use it with [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts).
 The step-by-step guide can be found [here](parity-signer-add-account.md) and video instructions can be found at the [4:58](https://www.youtube.com/watch?v=hgv1R9mPEXw&t=298s) timestamp in the link at the bottom of the article.

 !!! warning "IMPORTANT"